Zenith-the-realest/school-vault/Notes/History/The Nazis during the Weimar "Golden Years" and the Depression.md

 - **Generalised slogans** made it hard for criticism of their policies.
 - SA gave promise of law and order, as there was **violence on the streets which scared people.**

+> Overall, the Nazis used a mixture of propaganda, effective policies and economic pushes to gain support.